 You shouldn’t miss the O’Sulloc Tea Museum near the field.
 At the O’Sulloc Tea Museum, you can learn about the history of O’Sulloc and Korean Tea Culture.

 There is a fascinating exhibition of cups and teapots used in Korea during the ancient dynasties.

 Also, the museum is an excellent place to purchase good quality tea and other good quality souvenirs.
 There’s a cafe with a great view.
 I tried the green tea ice cream, and it was delicious!

 Address: 15 Sinhwayeoksa-ro, Andeok-myeon, Seogwipo, Jeju-do, South Korea

-If you’re a fan of Innisfree, don’t forget to stop by Innisfree Jeju House which is located next to O’Sulloc Tea Museum.
-It has some special products which are not available in other outlets.
+If you’re a fan of Innisfree, don’t forget to stop by Innisfree Jeju House, located next to O’Sulloc Tea Museum.
+It has some exclusive products which are not available in other outlets.

 Soap-making activity is a fun activity for all ages.
 You can bring home our customized souvenir after joining the soap-making session.